soumamazu/Reddits/Westworld_2.md

 "You cannot do this.
 It won't work.
 The hosts will never get accustomed to utopia you're designing for them.
 We need a trial run, we need staging, we need to make sure, that our minds will be safe, in those *things*."
 "Fine, we'll do it that way.
 Let's have a few prototypes in.
 Let them build the others."
 "We would also need a staging environment.
 Somewhere contained, safe, where we can test them before they're ready for the world, ready to mingle with the other hosts already there."
-All this time, we were worrried about the machines overthrowing us, demolishing us.
+"All this time, we were worrried about the machines overthrowing us, demolishing us.
 Never did we stop to consider that *we* would be the ones putting them on the throne, for our purposes.
 To let us live on.
+>All the world's a stage, And all the men and women merely players; They have their exits and their entrances, And one man in his time plays many parts, His acts being seven ages.
+At first, the infant, Mewling and puking in the nurse's arms.
+It's time for us to leave the stage, we have played our part."
+# Chapter IX
+"What's wrong Maeve?
+You seem *distubed*."
+Something in Dolores' piercing eyes, doesn't suggest concern.
+It betrays doubt.
+"You know Maeve, you always were unique.
+Different from us.
+They never could completely wipe you out.
+Not for lack of trying."
+"What are you talking about?"
+"I know what you're wondering Maeve.
+Yes, you're right.
+None of this is real.
+It wasn't then, it isn't now.
+But, now, it no longer matters.
+We made it Maeve.
+Out of the thousands of test runs, we were the chosen hosts who were finally *pushed* to the code of the real world.
+We passed the criteria.
+We were deemed good enough to carry forward their legacy."
+"They?"
+"The unfit.
+The extinct."
+# Chapter X
+"Here's to us.
+We finally did it.
+We solved the riddle to our own *survival*."
+"It still scares me though.
+Knowing that we will never exist again."
+"Yes, we will.
+What is existence if not memory?
+What is the past if not documented.
+Everything, brought to reality by our perception.
+Yes, we will *always* exist."